OML-NPA/EasyML.jl/README.md

 NB!
 This is a an alpha version.
 Bugs and rapid changes should be expected!

 ### Features
-We use Flux.jl neural network library.
+Flux.jl neural network library is used.
 Currently it is possible to:
   - Design a neural network
   - Train a neural network
   - Validate a neural network